oluwaseun-odufisan/Payment-Routing-System/README.md

 - **Research Applications**: The EDA and model evaluation visualizations provide deep insights into transaction patterns and model performance, suitable for academic and industry research.

 To extend the system:
+- Replace synthetic data with real-world transaction and processor metrics data for accurate modeling.
 - Replace the Flutterwave API.
 - Add new pathways or modify weights in `config.yaml`.
 - Integrate with other ML models (e.g., XGBoost, Neural Networks) in the `PaymentModel` class.